huawei-noah/SMARTS/README.md

 pip install --upgrade pip

 # Install smarts with extras as needed.
 Extras include the following:
-# `camera-obs` - needed for rendering camera sensor. observations, and for testing.
+# `camera-obs` - needed for rendering camera sensor observations, and for testing.
 # `test` - needed for testing.
-# `train` - needed for RL training.
+# `train` - needed for RL training and testing.
 pip install -e '.[camera-obs,test,train]'

 # Run sanity-test and verify they are passing.